lVlyke/stellar-mod-loader/README.md

 The **Game Plugin List Path** is the location of the `plugins.txt` file for the game.
 For Bethesda games, this is located at `<User_Directory>/AppData/Local/<GameName>/plugins.txt`.

 **Steam ID** is the Steam ID for the game.
 This is only applicable if you're using a Steam version of the game.

-This is only required if you plan on enabling [Steam Compat Symlinks](#linux-steam-compat-symlinks) for Linux.
+### Link mode

+When **Link Mode** is enabled, file links to the mod files will be used instead of copying the files when activating mods.
+This is significantly faster and uses less disk space.
+This setting is recommended to be enabled when possible.

+Link mode can also be separately enabled for config files and save files.
+To enable/disable link mode for config or save files, click the icon to the left of **Game Config Files Directory** or **Game Saves Directory**.

+**NOTE:** Link mode can only be enabled if the profile is located on the same disk/partition as the game itself.

 ### Manage Config/INI files